 A rick of wood is defined as a stack of firewood that is four feet tall and eight feet long with 16 inch long logs.
-It is also known as a face cord.
+It is also known as a face cord and has about 300 medium size logs.

 Generally, the rick of wood or face cord is available in 24, 16, and 12-inch options.
 It clearly means that all the firewood logs within the referred stack will be of the same aforementioned length.